 Why You Should Consider Affiliate Marketing on Pinterest

-The convenience of adding links to your affiliate pins is one—but many other outstanding features make Pinterest ideal for affiliate marketing, including:
+The convenience of adding affiliate links to your affiliate pins is one reason — but many other outstanding features make Pinterest ideal for pinterest affiliate marketing, including:

 Access to a Large Audience

-Pinterest has over half a billion monthly active users.
-Among the US users, 46% are between 18 and 24 years old, 40% are within the 25-34 age bracket, and users within 34-44 years make up 39% of the US audience.
+Pinterest has over half a billion monthly active users — making it one of the largest platforms for pinterest affiliate marketing by sheer audience size.
+Among the US pinterest audience, 46% are between 18 and 24 years old, 40% are within the 25–34 age bracket, and users within 34–44 years make up 39% of the US audience.
 These categories of people tend to shop more on social media.
-When it comes to number of users, Pinterest is ranked as the 17th social media network
+When it comes to number of users, Pinterest is ranked as the 17th social media network.

 Its Visually Appealing Nature